Research Data Management Procedure

 Access and rights

-4.33 If researchers do not have consent to share identifiable research data, it may be possible to de-identify the data to enable sharing.
+4.20 If researchers do not have consent to share identifiable research data, it may be possible to de-identify the data to enable sharing.
 However, de-identification of data is complex and re-identification may be possible in the context of other data.
-Researchers de-identifying personal information should consider the risks to individuals if their data is re-identified before disseminating the de-identified data.
+Researchers de-identifying personal information should consider the risks to individuals if their data is re-identified before disseminating the de-identified data (refer Privacy hub: De-identification (SharePoint)).

-Table: Summary of responsibilities: Access, archiving and publishing
+Table: Summary of responsibilities for access and rights

 UTS will |